Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 - Various optional mods with associated descriptions are bundled that the user can enable or disable without voiding support.
 	- When enabling or disabling an optional mod, ensure that **all other mods sharing the root name** are also enabled or disabled.
+ 	- These will need to be re-configured with each update.

   ![OptionalSeparators](https://github.com/user-attachments/assets/976d0ff7-c70e-435f-83b7-fe3939ac1cfc)